Accountancy BSc (Hons)

 Coventry University aims to give you the global opportunities needed to become a truly global graduate, enhancing your employability on a global scale.
 Options might include language classes, studying or working abroad, international field trips, summer schools, leadership development or work experience2.

 In the past, our students have had the opportunity to visit universities in China and Malaysia to study alongside students, see how finance is taught internationally, appreciate the issues in different countries and broaden their perspectives.

-Closer to home, you will have the opportunity to participate in European field trips* as part of the annual Tax Week initiative or the annual Audit Week, both of which are conducted in partnership with European universities, and see students work collaboratively on related projects.
+Closer to home, you could have the chance to participate in European field trips2 as part of the annual Tax Week initiative or the annual Audit Week, both of which are conducted in partnership with European universities, and see students work collaboratively on related projects.